ngjunsiang/laymansguide-src/season6/issue066/issue066.md

 They would be acquired almost 10 years later by Google for US$3.1 billion.

-**Issue summary:** DoubleClick, the first commercially successfully ad server, launched in 1996.
+**Issue summary:** DoubleClick, the first commercially successful ad server, launched in 1996.
 It ran a system that tracked the performance of banner ads across 30 sites, working to optimise their return on investment.
 This was made possible by standardisation of the web (thanks to the HTTP specification), and the birth of Javascript, a scripting language integrated into the webpage rather than being a separate module from it.
 All of this happened in 1995–1996.

 ## What I’ll be covering next